This fund was set up to provide opportunities to National and South Island sporting events.

 If you have an event you would like to discuss further please feel free to contact the Sports Promotions & Events Advisor by email eventsfunding@ccc.govt.nz or phone 03 941 8999.

-• The event must be aligned or have support from the national or regional sporting association.
+• The event must be aligned to or have international, national or regional sporting association support.

-• The event must be held in Christchurch.
+• The event must predominantly be held within the Christchurch City Council boundaries.

 • The event is not eligible if it has received funding from other Council sources.